Your guide to dog boarding licences

 As a pet business insurance provider, Protectivity receive a large number of queries about the rules surrounding the need for a dog boarding licence.

 The rules about what licence you require and how you operate can vary slightly between different local authorities.
-However, the overriding statement regarding licensing of this type of business is covered in the Animal Boarding Establishments Act 1963.
+However, the overriding statements regarding licensing of this type of business are covered in the Animal Boarding Establishments Act 1963 and Animal Activity Licensing Regulations 2018..

 Who needs a dog boarding licence?